AgustinSRG/pmv-site/content/en/about/index.md

 {{% blocks/cover title="About PersonalMediaVault" image_anchor="bottom" height="auto" %}}

-Web application to store media files (video, audio and pictures) in an encrypted storage, and visualize them using a web browser.
+Self-hosted web application to store media files (video, audio and pictures) in an encrypted storage, and visualize them using a web browser.
 {.mt-5}

 {{% /blocks/cover %}}